Arthurchagas01/Chatbot-for-Reconciliation-Process-Project/README.md

-<h1>Chatbot for Reconciliation Process</h1>
+<h1>Chatbot for Reconciliation Process - Version 1.1</h1>

 <h2>Description</h2>
-The project consists of a chatbot in Python that assists in the Reconciliation process.
-The user will be able to select between two functions more easily.
-This project was created so that people who have no knowledge of Python can run routines.
+The project consists of a Python chatbot that assists in the reconciliation process.
+Users will be able to easily select between two functions.
+The main goal of this project is to enable individuals with no knowledge of Python to execute routines.

+Option 1 involves the program downloading position archives of all clients for each investment fund from the broker's shelf.
+There are at least 9 registered investment fund managers, and the program can effectively filter and download the position archives for all funds.

+In Option 2, the task is relatively simple: filter the position archive sent by the Administrator, containing only one investment fund but comprising at least 1.5 million rows.
+This file is too large to be opened in Excel or similar tools.
+To address this issue, we created a program to filter the archive by selecting the correct broker company and excluding rows that are unnecessary for the task.
 <br />